chappjc/p2p-demo/README.md

 - request blocks, sequentially or in batch
 - handle block requests from all nodes, prioritizing validators (or recovering leader)
-- sanity check retrieved block prior to executing it (height, prev block hash, other header elements)
+- sanity check retrieved block prior to executing it (height, prev block hash, leader signature, other header elements)

 To facilitate robust consensus in restart/reconnect scenarios, leader and validator:

 - validators SHOULD re-send/broadcast ACK/NACK (containing their computed app hash for the block), conditionally if that block is latest
-- validators SHOULD be able to solicit the leader's consensus status for a block (waiting for ACKs, or block already committed/aborted)
+- validators SHOULD be able to solicit the leader's consensus status for a block (waiting for ACKs, or block already committed/aborted) -- maybe not?
 - leader SHOULD re-send COMMIT/ROLLBACK/ABRT periodically if insufficient responses received by a deadline
-- validators SHOULD be able to send *unsolicited* "commit done" messages (normally a response in of the COMMIT/ROLLBACK/ABRT protocol)
-- leader SHOULD respond to any out-of-sequence messages as appropriate for the validator to resolve
+- leader SHOULD respond to any out-of-sequence messages as appropriate for the validator to resolve e.g. ACK for a previous or unknown block proposal can be met with a RSLV message with current block and consensus stage
 - (?) leader MAY propose a new block when insufficient responses (given timeout)

 ### Kwil P2P Requirements